-9. Control your desire to purchase toys for kids’
+9. Control your desire to purchase toys for kids’ too often

 Well, that’s the biggest mistake parents make at initial stages of parenthood when they can avoid overspending on toys.
 You should not get whatever toy you want your child to have.

-How to organize kids’ toys as per your space
+Storage you can use to organize kids’ toys as per your space

 Kids can store plenty of toys, especially small cars.
 You can put these in your kids’ room, living room, or a special playroom.
 They can take up a lot of toys.
-You can never go wrong with this.
+You can never go wrong with these.

 You can also have your bathroom look less cluttered with this bathroom toy organizer.

-This ottoman is a great option to hide all that clutter within minutes if you have small space and your kids are sharing your living room space for toys.
+This ottoman is a great option to hide all that clutter within minutes if you have a small space and your kids are sharing your living room space for toys.

-For kids who have a separate playroom or a craft room, then these organizers are great for arts and crafts.
+For kids, who have a separate playroom or a craft room, then these organizers are great for arts and crafts.

-Kids who love reading books, you can have this bookshelf to organize books.
+Kids, who love reading books, you can have this bookshelf to organize books.

-For kids’ birthdays, you might want to do “NO GIFTS” on the invitation cards.
+4. For kids’ birthdays, you might want to do “NO GIFTS” on the invitation cards.

-However, if you like the idea of “FIVER PARTY,” you can plan those for kids’ birthdays.
+5. However, if you like the idea of “FIVER PARTY,” you can plan those for kids’ birthdays.